In this article

 Common factors that impact after-school care rates

-The going rates and job postings aren’t the only things you should consider when determining how much to charge for babysitting after school.
+The going rates and job postings aren’t the only things you should consider when determining how much to charge for babysitting or nannying after school.
 Consider some of the other common factors that can affect sitter or nanny pay rates.

 After-school care experience